The following article is an excerpt from "A Book of Bible Study"

 As he continued in verse 15, Peter also said that if we suffer, it should not be for wrongdoing, or that which the Bible calls sin.
 Suffering for wrongdoing is not suffering according to the will of God (1 Peter 4:19).
 It is abundantly clear throughout the Bible that it is God’s will for His people that we should live a life separated from sin.

-If however we do find ourselves at a time and place in life where we are suffering as a consequence of our own sin, we can take comfort from Paul’s teaching in Romans 8:28, where he revealed that all things which God allows to touch our lives as His people will be made to work together for our eternal good.
-And all things include God’s painful disciplines, which serve to separate us from our sins.
-Even in the midst of these disciplines and the losses which often accompany them, God will continue to work in the lives of every believer to bring forth fruit with eternal value.
+If however we do find ourselves at a time and place in life where we are suffering as a consequence of our own sin, we can take comfort from Paul’s teaching in Romans 8:28, where he revealed that all things God allows to touch our lives as His people will be made to work together for our eternal good, and all things include God’s painful disciplines, which serve to separate us from our sins.
+Even in the midst of these disciplines and the losses that often accompany them, God will continue to work in the lives of every believer to bring forth fruit with eternal value.

 Regardless of whatever failings may have come before in our lives, let us resolve to repent of our sins and leave them in our past.
 Let us obey God by doing as Paul exhorted us in Philippians 3:13-14: let us forget what is behind us, and let us diligently strive toward what lies ahead.
 Let us press on toward the finish line of the race that is our life on this earth, so that we may win the prize of a share in Christ’s eternal glory.